underworldcode/stripy/paper/paper.md

 ## Installation, Dependencies and Usage

 `stripy` requires `numpy` and a fortran compiler such as gfortran to compile the fortran90 versions of the (S)TRIPACK and (S)SRFPACK routines that are included with the distribution.
+The optional k-d tree methods on the meshes require the `scipy.spatial` module.
 The documentation is supplied in the form of jupyter notebooks (the jupyter system is a dependency) which also have optional dependencies for the `cartopy` mapping package and the `lavavu` embedded, 3D visualisation package. `stripy` and all python dependencies can be installed through the pypi.org `pip` package.
 However, the fortran compiler, and several of the dependencies for `cartopy` and `lavavu` may cause problems for inexperienced users.
 We therefore provided a fully build docker image and a deployment of the documentation / examples on  [mybinder.org](https://mybinder.org/v2/gh/underworldcode/stripy/master?filepath=Notebooks%2F0-StartHere.ipynb)

 # Acknowledgements